Adroiti/docs-for-code-review-tools/RuboCop/Lint-DuplicateMethods.md

 ## Description

-This cop checks for duplicated instance (or singleton) method definitions.
+This rule checks for duplicated instance (or singleton) method definitions.

-### Example
+## Examples

 ```ruby
 # bad